Service Virtualization

 }

-• Update your specmatic.yaml file to declare the dictionary:
+• Update your specmatic.yaml file to use the dictionary.json we created above:

 sources: